Frequently Asked Questions

 You can find out about different ways of getting to Santa Rita by checking the directions given here.

 - What days is Santa Rita open to visitors?

 We are open every day except Mondays, from 10am to 6pm.
-Closed days: Every Monday and May 1 (Labor Day).
+Closed days: Every Monday.

 - How much to the tours cost, and what do they comprise?

 You can find out all about the different tours on offer here.

 You can make a reservation under the area of our website for the tour of your choice, or by calling + 56 2 2362 2520.

 - Are children charged full price for tours?